 Agricultural chemist, dairy researcher, community worker, peace activist

-This biography, written by Anita V. Neal, was first published in the Dictionary of New Zealand Biography, vol 5, 2000, and updated in February, 2006.
+This biography, written by Anita V. Neal, was first published in the Dictionary of New Zealand Biography in 2000.
+It was updated in February, 2006.

 Walter George Whittlestone, known to friends and family as ‘Wattie’, was born at Abbotsford, near Dunedin, on 2 April 1914, the son of Annie Ethel Lowe and her husband, George Frederick Opawa Whittlestone, a miner.
 When he was four the family moved to Kaitangata, where George became a mine manager and later a Methodist home missionary.
 Thereafter they shifted to Nightcaps in 1925, Waikouaiti in 1926 and to Edendale in 1929.
 Walter’s childhood was characterised by the family’s deep involvement with a variety of Christian organisations.